Joystream/joystream/meetings/rome/README.md

 - Two main issues raised:
   - Should we add tentative dates to all tasks?
     - We decided not to for now.
-  - Not everyone was convinced the Tracking Issues was split correctly.
+  - Not everyone was convinced the Tracking Issues were split correctly.
     - We decided to leave them as is unless a detailed counter proposal was made.
 - Due to time constraints, we only looked at their structure.
 - Everyone is responsible for reviewing the Tracking Issues, and propose improvements and additions.